infinyon/fluvio-client-capacitor/README.md

 <h1 align="center">Fluvio Capacitor Plugin</h1>
 <p align="center">Fluvio client for Capacitor Apps</p>

-## What is Fluvio?

-[Fluvio](https://www.fluvio.io/) is a high-performance distributed data streaming platform built to make it easy to run real-time applications.

-## Who should use this

-This plugin is for use with mobile apps written in HTML/JS/CSS with [Capacitor](https://capacitorjs.com).
+This project is a mobile app plug-in written in HTML/JS/CSS with [Capacitor](https://capacitorjs.com) that shows you how to connect mobiles devices with Fluvio.
 Connecting and producing data directly to Fluvio lowers latency and reduces load on other backend services.
-This is ideal for high thoughput, real-time applications.

 Using this plugin allows your app to connect directly to a Fluvio cluster without the need for a backend.
 Under the hood this uses [fluvio-client-swift](https://github.com/infinyon/fluvio-client-swift/) for iOS.

+## What is Fluvio?

+[Fluvio](https://www.fluvio.io/) is a high-performance distributed data streaming platform built to make it easy to build and run real-time applications.
+With Fluvio, you can ingest, transform, and dispatch large volumes of events between from your mobile devices to backend servers.

+## Who should use this?

+Anyone building a native mobile applications with low tolerance for latency.
+For example:
+*  track cars, tucks, or buses on a map
+*  track stocks and send notifications.
+*  provide location services
+*  compute gaming stats
+*  collect health information (heart monitoring, breathing, etc)
+*  monitoring traffic conditions
+*  etc.

 ## Example